txt/se20/docs/homeworks.md

 1. read the ethics docs. list definitions and overlaps between the ethical wods. propose changes to sqlite or skikit learn to make it more.ess ethical
 2. make a good github repo
+3. do a human study
+4. do some good stats. data on n criteria. etc

 1. github. get travis going. do x=x+1
 2. write a command line parser. have sperate objects for each command line. arg. long name, short name, helo test